RegardsOss/RegardsOss.github.io/regards-developpement-manual.md

 3. Create a new microservice plugin
 4. Create a new frontend plugin
 5. Contribute to REGARDS
+6. Import a project into Eclipse IDE
+7. Import a project into Netbeans IDE
+8. Import a project into IntelliJ IDEA

 1\.
 Developpment contexts
 -------------------------